alphagov/govuk-prototype-kit-docs/docs/v13/documentation/filters-functions.md

 ## Filters and functions
 You can use filters to change how content appears on a page.
 For example, to change the format of a date from 28/08/2023 to 28th August 2023.

-Functions perform tasks or calculate values by taking an input and returning an output.
-You can use functions to dynamically add content to a page.
+Functions perform tasks or calculate values by taking an input and returning an output, so that you caan dynamically add content to a page.
+They are useful if you want to include content that will change over time, like a date.

 For example, if you ask the user when they taxed their vehicle, you can use their answer to show:
 - the date their vehicle tax runs out